Help users perform core job-to-be-done X...

 To visualize the value/effort tradeoff for features within an objective, and identify low-hanging-fruit features, use the Prioritization matrix, a new grouping option on the Features board.

-Some final notes on what to expect when you update your project:
+Some final notes on what to expect when you update your workspace:

 - All of your initiative data for each feature will be retained (priority, value on the matrix, status, owner, comments, etc.) – it will simply now appear within an "objective".

-- The one thing you won’t see after updating your project is drivers on the Prioritization matrix.
+- The one thing you won’t see after updating your workspace is drivers on the Prioritization matrix.
 We learned this caused confusion so we simplified things by removing this option for now.

 - Once you update to the new objectives, there’s no going back!
 Then again, we doubt you’ll want to.

-Project admins: You can now update your project at any time to get started with objectives, as well as other updates like the new flexible product hierarchy.
+Admins: You can now update your workspace at any time to get started with objectives, as well as other updates like the new flexible product hierarchy.
 You'll be prompted the next time you log in to productboard.

 Using drivers with objectives